-The APR Credential is turning 50 in 2014.
+This year the APR Credential celebrates its 50th anniversary.
 Given its continued importance to PRSA and the public relations profession, the PRSA Board of Directors is marking the milestone by investing in the program’s future.

 Of particular importance are the need to achieve consensus on what the future holds for the APR and credentialing generally, and establish agreed-upon metrics for evaluating the APR’s success.

-To answer those and other questions, PRSA is partnering with the Organizational Performance Group (OPG), an organizational development consulting firm in Hamden, Conn., to achieve a simple goal: create a plan to enhance the profile and prestige of the APR Credential.
+To answer those and other questions, last May PRSA retained the Organizational Performance Group (OPG), an organizational development consulting firm in Hamden, Conn., to achieve a simple goal: create a plan to enhance the profile and prestige of the APR Credential.

-OPG Group will seek input from a variety of stakeholders from different perspectives on the strengths and weaknesses of the current APR, pros and cons of maintaining the APR, desired services for APR holders, suggestions for improvements and strategies for supporting Accreditation and marketing it to PRSA Members and employers.
+In September, OPG presented its findings to the PRSA Board of Directors (Board), the Universal Accreditation Board and the PRSA Leadership Assembly Delegates.
+After sharing the findings, OPG opened a two month feedback period and sought input from a variety of stakeholders from different perspectives on the strengths and weaknesses of the current APR, pros and cons of maintaining the APR, desired services for APR holders, suggestions for improvements and strategies for supporting Accreditation and marketing it to PRSA Members and employers.
+After a cursory review, the feedback to the OPG analysis has been overwhelmingly positive.

-As we prepare to celebrate the APR's 50th anniversary next year, PRSA is embarking on a plan to enhance its profile and prestige.
+As we celebrate the APR's 50th anniversary this year, PRSA is continuing its plan to enhance the Credential’s profile and prestige.

 Find out more about this entry-level credential from Janet Kacskos, APR, chair, Universal Accreditation Board, and Jay Rayburn, Ph.D, APR, Fellow PRSA, CPRC, chair, Entry Level Accreditation.